braedynl/CSE231-020-SS20/FAQ.md

 That being said, you shouldn't shame the other TAs.
 Most of them are senior CSE majors in 400-level classes, they probably don't have that much time on their hands.
 Why do _I_ have so much time on _my_ hands?
 Uhh.. well..
 I don't really do much other than school work, I tend to get stuff done quickly.

-**6. Are there things, besides assignment answers, that you're not allowed to share with us?**

-Yes, but _most_ things that I forbid myself from saying/doing with students is per my own decision.
-I won't talk to a student about politics, for example, since such a topic could foster contention between me and a student.

-I do, however, likely share a lot more than most TAs.
-I think being transparent is a good thing, but if a student ever asks about something that has the potential to harm their learning or the learning of others, I'll probably say that I cannot give an answer.

-**7. How does this repository automatically stay up-to-date with the course website?**
+**6. How does this repository automatically stay up-to-date with the course website?**

 There are Python modules that allow you to [web scrape](https://en.m.wikipedia.org/wiki/Web_scraping), (collect data from websites).
 The code that keeps this page up-to-date does a few things: it updates the course schedule, syllabus, home README, and all lab/project files.
 The update script can be found in /assets/update.py.